 The Symposium is held on the beautiful midtown campus of Saint Louis University, hosted by the Center for Medieval and Renaissance Studies.
 On-campus housing options include affordable, air-conditioned dormitory rooms and a luxurious boutique hotel.

 The plenary speakers for this year will be David Abulafia, of Cambridge University, and Barbara Rosenwein, of Loyola University, Chicago.

-The Symposium is also host to the 47th Annual Saint Louis Conference on Manuscript Studies, the longest-running annual conference in North America.
+The Symposium is also host to the 47th Annual Saint Louis Conference on Manuscript Studies.

 *Please Note!
 Due to the extraordinary circumstances of the pandemic, all papers and sessions that were accepted for the Eighth Annual Symposium will be automatically approved if proposed for the Ninth Annual Symposium.
 The Call for Papers online form will include a check box to identify the proposal as a previously accepted contribution.

 - The Ninth Annual Symposium on Medieval and Renaissance Studies will take place June 21-23, 2021.

 - The submission deadline for papers, sessions, and roundtables is March 31, 2021.
 Late submissions will be considered if space is available.

 - The regular registration deadline is June 6, 2021, after which there will be a $50 late fee.